danny-avila/LibreChat/README.md

 # ChatGPT Clone #
 ![chatgpt-clone demo](./client/public/demo.gif)
 ## All AI Conversations under One Roof. ##
   Assistant AIs are the future and OpenAI revolutionized this movement with ChatGPT.
-While numerous methods exist to integrate these AIs, this app commemorates the original styling of ChatGPT, with the ability to integrate any current/future AI models, while improving upon original client features, such as conversation search and prompt templates (currently WIP).
-This project was started early in Feb '23, anticipating the release of the official ChatGPT API from OpenAI, and now uses it along with access to the free version.
-Through this clone, you can avoid subscription-based models (ChatGPT Plus) in favor of free or pay-per-call APIs.
+While numerous methods exist to integrate them, this app commemorates the original styling of ChatGPT, with the ability to integrate any current/future AI models, while improving upon original client features, such as conversation search and prompt templates (currently WIP).

+  This project was started early in Feb '23, anticipating the release of the official ChatGPT API from OpenAI, and now uses it.
+Through this clone, you can avoid ChatGPT Plus in favor of free or pay-per-call APIs.
 I will soon deploy a demo of this app.
 Feel free to contribute, clone, or fork.
 Currently dockerized.

 ## Updates
 <details open>